RDP vs VPN: what's the difference?

 For example, a user can establish a secure connection over a VPN and then make a remote desktop connection to the same machine.
 This would provide them with an added layer of protection when accessing sensitive data or applications on the network.

-Start your free 14-day trial to see first-hand how you can deliver superior service to your customers with ease.
+Start your free 14-day trial to see how ScreenConnect can help your team deliver secure and efficient remote support.